ifindev/nextjs-middleware-auth/README.md

-# Next.js App Route Secure Authentication
+# Next.js App Router Secure Authentication

 This project demonstrates two authentication approaches in Next.js using the App Router: